Use the online application

 allows you to make a payment, see your grades, obtain unofficial transcripts, print class schedules, and update your personal information.

 Review upcoming class schedules here

-There are six Emergency Management module courses.
-Each course is a 5-week, online, instructor led course.
-Students may enroll in a module course after pre-requisite FEMA IS courses have been completed and converted to college credit (see step 5).
+There are six Emergency Management EMGT courses.
+Each course is a 5-week, online, instructor-led course.
+Students may enroll in an EMGT course after pre-requisite FEMA IS courses have been completed and converted to college credit (see step 5).
 View your PeopleSoft student account to verify conversion of FEMA IS courses.

 to plan accordingly.
 Students must earn a grade of 'C' or better in each module course.